 Last week in our Sports Nutrition series, we talked about ATP (cellular energy) and how to create it.
 Supporting the mitochondria is key.
 This week (and next week), we will cover supplements that support mitochondrial health and promote sports performance.
 If you’ve missed it, we covered Sports Nutrition 101, Sports Nutrition & Gut Health and Sports Nutrition & ATP Creation thus far in the series.
 Please stay tuned for lots of useful info to help fuel your sports performance!

+There are many supplements taken in the sports world.
+We cannot mention all of them but we will discuss the most important and effective ones.
 In Part 1 today, we focus on the supplements that specifically target mitochondrial support.
 For a review of what are mitochondria, see last week’s article here.
 The supplements that support mitochondria are:

 - Alpha lipoic acid (ALA)